- Home

 - Please remember to eat about an hour before your vaccine appointment and stay hydrated with water or non-caffeinated beverages!

-- Rides are booked through the AARP [email protected]+ Program, powered by Feonix - Mobility Rising.
+- Rides are booked through the AARP Ride@50+ Program, powered by Feonix - Mobility Rising.
 It's a one phone call process to book the ride(s): just call 844-900-4892, and use code "Vaccinate Washtenaw."
-If the call center is busy, you can also call 734-773-0907 to schedule a ride.

 - Call 1-800-288-5923 and let the representative know that you would like a vaccine given in your home.
 If you are getting a COVID-19 vaccine, they can also bring flu vaccine at the same time.